 Elder Law is a broad area of practice that is focused holistically on older individuals and their families.
 This practice area came about to address an aging population that is increasing in the United States.
-My concentration in Elder Law is devoted to Long-term care planning, particularly as it intersects with Estate Law and the need to establish a trust to protect an elder’s assets for their heirs.
+My concentration on Elder Law as an attorney in Evanston is devoted to long-term care planning, particularly as it intersects with Estate Law and the need to establish a trust to protect an elder’s assets for their heirs.

 Most people would like to remain in their homes as they age in place and my practice helps clients find legal options and benefits to fulfill this goal.
 One key item for assisting these elders is to provide them with Powers of Attorney for Property and Health Care.
 The POA for Property that I use has expanded powers to enable the agent to accomplish asset protection and a wide array of actions to make Guardianship unnecessary.
 Guardianship can become necessary where the elder becomes psychotic and revokes all of their agents on their POA’s and can no longer execute new documents.
 An Irrevocable Trust, sometimes known as a Five Year Trust or Legacy Trust is also essential for avoiding huge financial losses at the end of life from unscrupulous care facilities or exploiters.
 This Irrevocable Trust makes it possible to put your assets in a “lock box”, including your home in an Occupancy Agreement with that trust, so it can be guarded by a trusted Trustee that you choose while you have capacity to do so.
 Nothing else can fight undue influence from outside predators or family members better than one of these trusts.
 The elder that has dementia and is determined to gift thousands of dollars to a Nigerian Prince will not be able to reach his assets held in this kind of trust, if he has chosen his Trustee well.